-For all its flaws, at least the BOC Elite Miles Card has the most straightforward points calculation- simply multiply your transaction value by 4.5 (local) or 9 (FCY).
+For all its sins, at least the BOC Elite Miles Card has the most straightforward points calculation: simply multiply your transaction value by 4.5 (local) or 9 (FCY).
 The absence of rounding means you earn points right down to the very last cent.
 Heck, you even earn fractional BOC points, which are shown in your internet banking.

 Here’s how BOC Points on your BOC Elite Miles Card are calculated: